qexion-labs/.github/profile/README.md

 ### **Breaking New Ground** 🔬

 Our most ambitious project addresses a **fundamental aspect of human experience**.
-Follow us to stay informed."
+Follow us to stay informed.

 </div>